geekodour/o/content/docs/updates/monthly_notes.md

 -   365 website finished on 17th Jan, almost two weeks for this.
 Not happy at all, but was a refresher for many things.
 Hopefully will be useful.
 -   Not feeling super cool about things given the current climate of things, preparing myself for the worst mentally, will give it all.
 Jai mata di.

+### July {#july}

+-   Haha, no notes for last few months.
+I don't even know what the hell did I do all those months, precisely the point of keeping monthly notes.
+-   I think I am finally ready to do job hunting now, I am not well prepared or prepared at all.
+Wait, did I not study 6 months?
+Well, yes but I studied things I am curious about, not the things that they ask in interviews.
+-   I plan to apply to a couple of different companies and study for the interviews as I apply.
+No time.
+-   I wish I had more time in hand but unfortunately I don't.
+Gotta run.